firesidefiction/firesidefiction.github.io/_posts/issues/ANTE/issue-06/2013-10-02-sell-it-like-death.md

 ---
 layout: story
+category: short story
+issue: 6
-title:  "Sell it Like Death"
+title: Sell it Like Death
+subtitle:
-author: James McGee
+author:
+author-2:
+author-3:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2013-10-02 12:01:00 -0500
-category: short story
 permalink: issue6/chapter/sell-it-like-death/
+audiourl:
 teaser: "On her twelfth wedding anniversary, as she cleaned the house, Laurie came upon a leather-bound notebook in the nightstand drawer on her husband's side of the bed."
+art: sell-it-like-death.jpg
+artcaption: Illustration for Sell it Like Death
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: sell-it-like-death.jpg
-caption: Illustration for Sell it Like Death
-artist: Galen Dara
 ---

 The first thing I do when I get to the armory is check the roster.
 A silly thing, I guess, but I just like to see my name in print, you know?
 Having it in black and white makes it more real.
 I find Les, the promoter, already on the floor, setting up the ring with Greg and some of the other workers.
 Promoters get a bad rap sometimes, but I like Les.
 All the guys do.
 He's big on work ethic, always the first one to show up, last one to leave.
 He sets up, sells tickets, works concession, refs every now and then, breaks down, and cleans up.
 He's there from beginning to end, and the boys respect him a lot for it.